bugxploitoff/Active-directory/README.md

 And… what happens if someone can steal the password of an IT user?
 Could she change the other users passwords?
 And access to the database?

-Now that is clear why Active Directory is so important, let's introduce their items.
+Now that is clear why Active Directory is so important, let's introduce their items.\

-## Installation
-These are the steps you need to follow to install my project.

-## Usage
-Here are some examples of how to use my project.

-## Contributing
+## domain
-This is how you can contribute to my project.
+First of all, what we have been calling an Active Directory network is what is usually known as a Domain.
+A domain is a set of connected computers that shares an Active Directory database, which is managed by the central servers of a domain, that are called Domain Controllers.

-## License
+## domain name
-This is the license that my project is released under.
+Each domain has a DNS name.
+In many companies, the name of the domain is the same as their web site, for example bugxploit.com, while others have a different internal domain such as bugxploit.local.